 Reduced sexual desire

-Living with MS can have a profound impact on your sex drive and sexual desire.
-It can undermine your sense of self, sexual identity and enjoyment of sex, and in turn your confidence as a sexual partner or potential partner.
-For some people this may lead to occasional, temporary episodes when it's difficult to be motivated or interested in sex.
-For others it can result in a lasting reduction in their sex drive.
+MS can challenge your sense of self, sexual identity, and enjoyment of sex.
+Which, in turn may affect your confidence as a sexual partner or potential partner.
+This may lead to occasional, temporary episodes where you're less interested in sex.
+For some people it can result in an ongoing reduction in their sex drive.

 What is sexual desire?